obsidian-community/obsidian-hub/02 - Categories/Plugins/🗂️ Plugins.md

 ### Adding a new category
 1. If you want to add a new category, please open a [new issue]() first to discuss your proposal.
-2. Once you have the green light, create a new file in the [[Plugins]] folder.
+2. Once you have the green light, create a new file in the [[02 - Categories/Plugins/🗂️ Plugins]] folder.
 3. Use the template [[T - Plugin Category]] and fill out any placeholders.
 4. [[How to add content through GitHub|Submit your changes to GitHub]]